niccokunzmann/open-web-calendar/README.md

 [![Build Status](https://travis-ci.org/niccokunzmann/open-web-calendar.svg?branch=master)](https://travis-ci.org/niccokunzmann/open-web-calendar)
 **[Try it out][web]**

-There are several commercial solutions which allow embedding of calendar into my website.
-I only have a link to an ICS file and want to show a nice-looking calenar on my site which gives me the control over who knows the people who visit the site.
+There are several commercial solutions which allow embedding of calendars into my website.
+I only have a link to an ICS file and want to show a nice-looking calendar on my site.
+Browser-only calendars usually have the problem that many ICS files can not be accessed (such as ownCloud/nextCloud in my case).
+I also want to be in control over who knows the people who visit the site and not pass everything to Google.
+This is a solution in my case which I share with the world.
+You are free to use it or deploy your own.
+It works offline and in company networks, too.

 Features
 - Embedded calendar